 Pruning is done for a variety of reasons - to promote bigger harvests, get newly-planted trees and shrubs off to a good start, thin crowded stems, train cordons, fans and espaliers, encourage flowering, shape plants, remove diseased wood and promote vigour.

 For details on how to prune, see our practical project on how to winter-prune trees and shrubs.

-In this feature, we explain why and what to prune in winter.
+We explain why you need to prune in winter.